panva/jose/docs/jwt/decrypt/interfaces/JWTDecryptOptions.md

 • `optional` **maxDecompressedLength?**: `number`

-Maximum allowed size (in bytes) of the decompressed plaintext when the JWE `"zip"` (Compression Algorithm) Header Parameter is present.
-By default this value is set to 250000 (250 KB).
-The value must be `0`, a positive safe integer, or `Infinity`.
-Set it to `0` to reject all compressed JWEs during decryption or to `Infinity` to disable the decompressed size limit.
+Maximum decompressed plaintext size in bytes.
+Defaults to 250000; `0` rejects compressed JWEs, and `Infinity` disables the limit.
+Other values must be positive safe integers.

 ***